Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 10

 It was a bit sloppy till 2300 and then calm till about 0430 when it got a bit rolly again.
 The wind is less than 4 knots when we get up at 0710.

 Last night we looked at the forecast for the coming week in the area between here and Cairns.
 The predictions were not good, with winds over 25 knots till about Monday.
-This would mean we could not get to Cairns till about late Tuesday.
+This would mean we could not get to Cairns till about late Tuesday at the earliest.
 We decided to look at it again this morning after the new forecast is issued.
 It is no better.
 We decide that this weather would delay us at least a week or more, so we decide to turn around and start heading back to Sydney.
 The forecast for south of here is much better for the same period.

 |The peaks on Hinchinbrook Island really are spectacular ||Two of the dolphins we saw tonight|